AdaGold/weather-report/README.md

 Wave 3:

-1. A `<select>` dropdown element to set the sky type
-1. An element that displays a sky

-Wave 4:

 1. An element that displays the city name
 1. An element that contains a `<input type="text">` element, used to rename the city

+Wave 4:

+1. A clickable element to get the current temperature of the displayed city name

 Wave 5:

+1. A `<select>` dropdown element to set the sky type
+1. An element that displays a sky

+Wave 6:

 1. A clickable element to reset the city name